q3769/conseq4j/README.md

      * @return a Future representing pending completion of the submitted task */
     <T> Future<T> submit(Callable<T> task, Object sequenceKey);

-    /**
-     * Nonblocking, initiates an orderly shutdown in which previously submitted tasks are executed, but no new tasks
-     * will be accepted.
-Invocation has no additional effect if already shut down.
-     */
-    void shutdown();

-    /**
-     * @return true if all tasks have completed following shut down.
-Note that isTerminated is never true unless
-     *         shutdown was called first.
-     */
-    boolean isTerminated();

-    /**
-     * @return true if, by estimation, some threads are actively executing tasks */ boolean isActive();
 }
 ```